ess-dmsc/kafka-to-nexus/documentation/commands.md

 ```
 Where possible the file-writer will try to infer the type of the data, in this example: a float.

-For strings and arrays it is necessary to specify the type, for example:
+For strings and arrays it is necessary to specify the `type`.
+Strings also require the `string_size` and if not utf8 an `encoding` to be defined.

+For example:

 ```json
 "attributes": [